 I need information about...

 Your child has been diagnosed with transposition of the great arteries (TGA).
-This is a heart problem that involves the two main blood vessels that carry blood away from the heart.
+This is a heart problem that involves the 2 main blood vessels that carry blood away from the heart.
 These are called the “great arteries.”
 Other structural heart problems often occur with TGA.
 Your child’s healthcare provider will evaluate your child’s heart and tell you the exact defect(s) he or she has.
 While TGA is a serious heart problem, it can be repaired with surgery.

 The ductus arteriosus is a normal structure in a baby’s heart before birth.
 It’s a blood vessel that connects the pulmonary artery and the aorta.
 It allows blood to flow between the pulmonary artery and the aorta before birth.
 It normally closes shortly after birth.
 If it remains open, it’s called a patent ductus arteriosus (PDA).

 The foramen ovale is also a normal structure in a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).

 With TGA, the positions of the aorta and pulmonary artery are switched (transposed).
 The aorta is connected to the right ventricle resulting in oxygen-poor blood being pumped to the body.
 The pulmonary artery is connected to the left ventricle resulting in oxygen-rich blood being pumped back to the lungs.
 When a child’s body does not receive enough oxygen-rich blood from the heart, this leads to organ failure.

 After birth, a child with TGA depends on other structures to allow blood to mix in the heart so that some oxygen can reach the body: